matheuspaula19/LittleJAdventures/README.md

 # LittleJAdventures
 An educational simple game created to a school project.

-Note: Due to App inventor limitations this game only runs in android 4.4 or lower.
+Note: Due to App Inventor limitations this game only runs well in android 4.4 or lower (multi-screen issue).

 Developed by:
 Matheus de Paula, Matheus Marra,Alberto Leão, Gustavo Fujita and Gabriel  Rodrigues